Nov05/django-tally/README.md

         }
     }
 ```
-Locally add system environment varibles in the Python virtual environment (No quotation marks).
+Locally add system environment variables in the Python virtual environment (No quotation marks).
 For Windows Powershell, use `set VARNAME=value`.
 For MacOS/Linux use `export VARNAME=value`.
 ```